shaungt1/How-To-Block-Sites-With-Free-Parental-Control/README.md

 # Simple Steps to block Websites on your devices:

 ### Part 1
-- The first thing we're going to do is open the windows hosts file
+- Open the computer hosts file *(See File paths for Windows, Mac, & Linux Below)*
 - Take the hosts file and drag it to your desktop
 - Then double-click hosts file open it with text editor
 - Copy the parental_block_list file above by downloading this repo or clicking on the file and coping and paste it to your HOST file